byzyworks/tridymake-mscs-edition/tridydb-cli/README.md

 ### **Lookahead Nested Operator: `@ascend` / "`>>`"**

-The `@ascend` operator extends `@parent` to recursively look for sub-modules where the right side of the expression is true, such if you had the expression `orchard >> seed` instead, then any `orchard` modules would be affected so long as they had modules tagged `seed` anywhere in its subtree, even if not directly under the affected module.
+The `@ascend` operator extends `@parent` to recursively look for sub-modules where the right side of the expression is true, such that if you had the expression `orchard >> seed` instead, then any `orchard` modules would be affected so long as they had modules tagged `seed` anywhere in its subtree, even if not directly under the affected module.
 Effectively, this would be same as indiscriminately looping `@parent` over and over again as `orchard > * > seed`, `orchard > * > * > seed`, and so forth until the deepest level of nesting is reached for a `seed` module.

 ```
 # Before